tsc21-ic/ISOT-Fake-News-Kaggle/README.md

-We will be using the ISOT Fake News Dataset [Ahmed et al., 2017],[Ahmed et al., 2018] readily available from Kaggle website to perform statistical analysis and predictions.
+We will be using the ISOT Fake News Dataset [Ahmed et al., 2017],[Ahmed et al., 2018] readily available from the Kaggle website to perform statistical analysis and predictions.
 In particular, our dataset analysis is divided into two parts:

 • Part 1: Exploratory analysis of the dataset